SzymonNowakowski/DMRnet/README.md

 ## Changes in DMRnet v.
 0.3.1

 ### GLAMER added

 GLAMER stands for Group LAsso MERger and it is a new (simplified in relation to DMRnet) algorithm for which we prove partition selection consistency.
 It is the first result of that kind for high dimensional scenario.
 The relevant paper with algorithm description is the following: [Szymon Nowakowski, Piotr Pokarowski and Wojciech Rejchel, 2021.
 “Group Lasso Merger for Sparse Prediction with High-Dimensional Categorical Data.” arXiv:2112.11114](https://arxiv.org/abs/2112.11114)

 To use GLAMER pass `algorithm="glamer"` in a call to `DMRnet` or cross validation routine.
 GLAMER is not supported in `DMR`.

 ### Rebuild of the existing cross validation routine (models indexed by model dimension)

 The following changes were introduced to improve the existing model dimension-indexed cross validation:
 1. The net of lambda values is first calculated from the full data set and then this net is used for particular cross validation folds.
 2. Apart from `df.min` which is the number of parameters of the model with minimal cross-validated error, the routine now returns `df.1se` which is the number of parameters of the smallest model falling under the upper curve of a prediction error plus one standard deviation.
 It can be used in `predict` for inference by passing `md="df.1se"` instead of the default `md="df.min"`.
-3. Corrected handling of mismatched factor levels (see Section [Handling of mismatched factor levels](#handling-of-mismatched-factor-levels)).
+3. Correct way of handling the mismatched factor levels (see Section [Handling of mismatched factor levels](#handling-of-mismatched-factor-levels)).

 To use the existing model dimension-indexed cross validation routine pass `indexation.mode="dimension"` in a call to `cv.DMRnet`.

 ### New cross validation routine (models indexed by GIC)

-A new alternative cross validation routine was introduced to improve the existing model quality.
+A new cross validation routine was introduced to improve the existing model quality.
 It indexes models by GIC.
 The method was proposed and first implemented for gaussian family by Piotr Pokarowski.
 The new method additional features are:
 1. The net of lambda values is first calculated from the full data set and then this net is used for particular cross validation folds.
 2. Correct way of handling the mismatched factor levels (see Section [Handling of mismatched factor levels](#handling-of-mismatched-factor-levels)).

-To use the new GIC-indexed cross validation routine pass `indexation.mode=GIC"` in a call to `cv.DMRnet`.

 The new cross validation routine (models indexed by GIC) is the default starting from version >=0.3.1.

+To use the new GIC-indexed cross validation routine you can also pass explicitly `indexation.mode=GIC"` in a call to `cv.DMRnet`.

 ### Handling of mismatched factor levels

 The new treatment of factors in cross validation/`predict` and in `DMRnet`/`predict` pairs is based on the following analysis:

 Let us assume that